bonitasoft/bonita-doc/md/gateways.md

 evaluates to true.
 If there is only one outgoing transition, no condition is needed and the transition is always activated.
 If there is more than one outgoing transition, every transition should either be the default or should have a condition.
 The default transition is used if all other conditions are evaluated to false.
-It is not mandatory to have a default transition, but it is a way to ensure that your process won’t end successfully in the middle of its flow because all conditions returned false.
+It is not mandatory to have a default transition, but an error will occure if no default transition is defined and all conditions are evaluated to false.
-If you don't want to define a default transition, you should ensure that at least one of your conditions will be evaluated to true.
+If no default transition is defined, ensure that at least one of the conditions will be evaluated to true.